2026 New Year Initiative Links Trading Activity to Dynamic Reward Probability Tiers

-JAKARTA, Indonesia, Jan.
-20, 2026 (GLOBE NEWSWIRE) -- EBC Financial Group (“EBC”) has announced the launch of its 2026 New Year Deposit Lucky Draw, a tactical campaign running from 12 January to 13 February 2026.
-Open to eligible clients in Indonesia, this initiative marks a shift from static incentive models to a dynamic, volume-driven framework.
+HO CHI MINH CITY, Vietnam, Jan.
+19, 2026 (GLOBE NEWSWIRE) -- EBC Financial Group (“EBC”) has announced the launch of its 2026 New Year Deposit Lucky Draw, a tactical campaign running from 12 January to 13 February 2026.
+Open to eligible clients in Vietnam, this initiative marks a shift from static incentive models to a dynamic, volume-driven framework.
 By linking ticket tiers directly to valid trading volume (closed lots), the system allows participants to influence their reward probability through market activity, backed by a fully digital tracking interface.

 "Traders need to know exactly where they stand," said Samuel Hertz, Head of APAC at EBC Financial Group.
 "We replaced the traditional 'black box' lucky draw with a fully auditable system.
 By integrating the draw history and prize tracking directly into the client portal, we ensure that every volume tier achieved, and every reward claimed is visible and verifiable in real-time."